 • Courses and clinicals are offered in the day only at the Lex Walters Campus, Greenwood.

 • Requirements for Clinical Entry: To be eligible to apply for clinical entry, student must have successful completion of Developmental Mathematics (MAT 032/012), Critical Reading (RDG 100), and Introduction to Composition (ENG 100) with a 2.0 GPA or better.
 Students may place out of these courses with appropriate placement test scores.
 Successful completion of higher level courses such as ENG 101 and MAT 101 may be accepted as a substitution.
-Basic Anatomy and Physiology (BIO 112) should be completed before clinical entry.
+It is recommended that the general education course Basic Anatomy and Physiology (BIO 112) be completed before program entry.

 • Physical and Mental Standards: Students must be in adequate physical and mental condition to participate and function within the program and clinical environment.
 Read the Physical and Mental Standards chart for more information.

-• Health Requirements and Immunizations: Students accepted into the clinical nursing courses will be required to provide written documentation to the Health Records Assistant of the following: physical exam completed within one year; two-step Tuberculosis Skin Test (TST) upon admission, then an annual one-step TST thereafter; two Measles, Mumps, and Rubella (MMR) and Varicella immunizations or positive titers; three Hepatitis B immunizations or a positive titer; Tetanus vaccine within the last 10 years; annual Influenza vaccine recommended.
+• Health Requirements and Immunizations: Students accepted into the Massage Therapy program will be required to provide written documentation to the Health Records Assistant of the following: physical exam completed within one year; two-step Tuberculosis Skin Test (TST) upon admission, then an annual one-step TST thereafter; two Measles, Mumps, and Rubella (MMR) and Varicella immunizations or positive titers; three Hepatitis B immunizations or a positive titer; Tetanus vaccine within the last 10 years; annual Influenza vaccine required.

 • CPR and Hospital Orientation: All students will be required to have CPR certification by the date of their first clinical.
 All accepted students will have the opportunity to take CPR training (AHS 106) and receive proper certification determined by the program coordinator.
 Students that plan to seek certification outside of the college must have Healthcare Provider training through the American Heart Association or American Red Cross.
 A copy of certification must be submitted to the department's Health Records Assistant.
 Yearly attendance at the Hospital Orientation presented on campus is mandatory.